MicrosoftDocs/defender-docs/defender-office-365/safe-links-about.md

   >
   > Safe Links supports only HTTP(S) and FTP formats.
   >
+  > Although Safe Links no longer wraps URLs pointing to SharePoint sites, SharePoint URLs are still processed by Safe Links.
+This change improves the performance of loading SharePoint URLs without degrading protection.
+  >
   > Using another service to wrap links before Defender for Office 365 might prevent Safe Links from process links, including wrapping, detonating, or otherwise validating the "maliciousness" of the link.

 - **Microsoft Teams**: Safe Links protection for links in Teams conversations, group chats, or from channels.